 - Cut the watermelon crosswise.

 - Using a sharp knife, slice diagonally across the flesh 3-4 times.
 Flip the watermelon quarter around and slice diagonally across the other side 3-4 times.
-Run your knife flesh against the watermelon rind.
+Run your knife close against the watermelon rind to remove the rind.

-- Wriggle the chunks of watermelon loose from the watermelon rind.
-Repeat with the other 3 watermelon quarters.
+- Shake the chunks of watermelon loose from the rind.
+Repeat.

 Sticks